marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_get.md

   -h, --help                help for get
   -n, --namespace string    namespace for accelerator system (default "accelerator-system")
-      --server-url string   the URL for the Application Accelerator server
+      --server-url string   the URL for the Application Accelerator server -v, --verbose             include all fields and show long URLs in the output
 ```

 ### Options inherited from parent commands